-These two divide their time between Suquamish, Washington and Inistioge, Ireland, because anyplace else would be too easy to spell.
-They have recorded eight albums between them (including two collaborations with best-selling author Anne McCaffrey, in Ireland), and make numerous appearances as studio musicians on other recordings in the U.S., U.K. and Canada.
+Tania and Mike divide their time between Suquamish, Washington State and Inistioge, Ireland, because anyplace else would be too easy to spell.
+They have recorded eight albums between them (including two collaborations with best-selling author Anne McCaffrey, in Ireland).
+They have toured extensively across the UK, the USA and Canada

 In addition to their concert performances for adults, Tania and Mike also deliver excellent workshops for schools with a variety of topics designed to complement National Curriculum.
 Before leaving the UK for Seattle, Mike taught for several years in Norfolk.
 His teaching experience and the duo's natural exuberance make them ideal for classes of all ages.
 Before a workshop Tania and Mike will discuss options with the school to maximise educational and entertainment potential.
 See the education page on their web site for full details.
 It is also possible to combine a day of workshops with the children and a fundrasing concert in the evening.

 Tania: Tania's voice has been described as "smooth, powerful and tremendously versatile".
-Originally from Alaska, Tania Opland has travelled extensively in the U.S., Canada, Eastern Europe, Central Asia and Britain.
+Originally from Alaska, she has travelled extensively in the U.S., Canada, Eastern Europe, Central Asia and Britain.
 She now lives on an Indian reservation in Washington State, her vast repertoire reflecting the diversity of the communities whose music she has shared.
 She has appeared on radio and television in the U.S., Canada, Russia, Uzbekistan, Scotland, Ireland and England.
 Her five solo albums have received excellent reviews in acoustic music magazines on both sides of the Atlantic.Tania's early classical training on piano, cello and violin is broadened by experimentation with such exotic instruments as chang, gidjak and doira, giving her a style rich in techniques and traditions.
 Her unusual blond violin, which she has played since she was nine years old, is a handmade instrument by Eskimo craftsman Frank Hobson.
-Other instruments include an early handmade Larrivee guitar, Flatiron octave mandolin, hammered dulcimer by Dusty Strings, Kiowa Native American flutes by Allan Guffey, and a tiny ocarina by Clayzeness Whistleworks.
+Other instruments include an early handmade Larrivee guitar, Flatiron octave mandolin, hammered dulcimer, hurdy-gurdy, Kiowa Native American flute, recorders and a tiny ocarina.

 "Very talented musicians with an eclectic selection of tunes and songs...
 As diverse as Mike and Tania's programme was, it was surpassed by the bewildering array of instruments which they played to deliver it..."-Folk Northwest, England